wgross/wpf-demo/src/DemoApp/readme.md

 ## Dependency Injection in App

-The App main class of the WPF-demo initializes a *Generic Host* instance providing logging, configuration and dependency injection.
+The `App` main class of the WPF-demo initializes a *Generic Host* instance providing logging, configuration and dependency injection.
+The `App` class publishes the `IServiceProvider` as a resource to the other controls of the application from where it can be retrieved by any `FrameworkElement` using its
+`FindResource` method.

 ### Variant 1: Creating a Generic Host inside of App